 as well as how to compile and configure Apache itself for

-this purpose, see the INSTALL
+this purpose, see the INSTALL file in

 the top level of the Subversion source code tree.